3421 Martha Van Rensselaer Hall

 As an Appointed Member of the China Green Building Council, Dr. Hua has been actively promoting sustainable building policy, practice, and education in China.
 She is playing an active role in promoting sustainable campus research and practice both in China and internationally.

-For complex topics, such as quality of built environments, future workplace, sustainability and resilience, the search for solutions starts from defining the challenges and opportunities.
-In the context of buildings and cities, I would like to equip students with both the scope of thinking as well as solid knowledge and skill sets for creating innovative methods and solutions to make built environments value-enablers for their users and the society.
-Being members of graduate fields of both Design & Environmental Analysis and Real Estate at Cornell gives me an opportunity to reach out to students from a variety of backgrounds and to make an impact.
+For complex topics such as experience in built environments, future workplace and future learning environments, sustainability and resilience, the creation of high-quality solutions starts from defining the challenges and opportunities.
+In the context of buildings and cities, I would like to equip students with both the scope of thinking as well as solid knowledge and skill sets for creating innovative methods and solutions to create future built environments and hybrid settings to support experience and enable values for their users and the society.
+Being members of graduate fields of both Design & Environmental Analysis and Real Estate at Cornell gives me an opportunity to work with students from a variety of fields and backgrounds and to generate impact.

 DEA1050: Career Explorations